ToughLuck5562/BadRatMoniter/README.md

 # BadRatMoniter [ V1 ]
 _This software is not intended for the use of malicous doing_

+_For best results, convert [connector.py] to an .EXE before sharing it_
 # Features

 > Screenshot taker.